 Paleo in South Africa: Banting, Braai & Beyond

-The banting movement, popularised locally by Professor Tim Noakes and the Real Meal Revolution from 2013 onward, introduced millions of South Africans to low-carbohydrate, high-fat eating.
-The overlap between banting and paleo is substantial, though the two frameworks differ in notable ways.
+South Africa has a uniquely fertile context for ancestral eating — biltong, boerewors, braaied meats, fresh coastal fish, wild game, and a produce market culture that makes real food accessible in most urban centres.
+The banting movement, popularised by Professor Tim Noakes from 2013 onward, introduced millions of South Africans to low-carbohydrate, high-fat eating.
+The overlap with paleo is substantial, though the frameworks differ.

 PrinciplePaleoBanting (LCHF)